 digitalWrite(D7, LOW);

-from the terminalNote: you will notice that the serial monitor gets disconnected whenever you flash new code to your device, if you find it annoying to reconnect manually, you can run the following from the terminal: while true; do particle serial monitor; done
+delay(1000);particle serial monitor from the terminalNote: you will notice that the serial monitor gets disconnected whenever you flash new code to your device, if you find it annoying to reconnect manually, you can run the following from the terminal: while true; do particle serial monitor; done (hit ctrl+C twice quickly to exit, this may not work on Windows)

 outside functions, add: